hu8813/push_swap/README.md

 Optionally, you can use the `checker` program to verify that the list is correctly sorted after the operations are applied.
 To do this, run the `checker` program with the list of integers and the list of operations as arguments.

 ## Test and see how many points you can get

-For testing for error handling and finding memory leaks, use my tester here:

-Link to the tester's repository: (https://github.com/hu8813/tester_push_swap)

 run: perl push_swap_tester.pl size_of_stack how_many_tests